ravimalani86/node-api-mongoDB/Readme.md

-# EasyNotes Application
+# Demo Application

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API for a simple demo application using Node.js, Express and MongoDB.

 ## Steps to Setup